ποΈ Sketch

 Command:

-sketch render --id hobbits tests/output/custom_templates/from_template_id.txt
+sketch render --template hobbits from_template_id.txt

 From templates_dir